AragornOfKebroyd/BestieBotV2/PRIVACY.md

 ### Legal basis for processing
 We rely on your explicit consent as the legal basis for collecting and processing your personal data.
-You may withdraw your consent at any time by contacting me directly via @AragornOfKebroyd#3844, or in the support server: https://discord.com/invite/SYKg9ybsAh.
+You may withdraw your consent at any time by contacting me directly via @AragornOfKebroyd#3844 on discord, or in the support server: https://discord.com/invite/SYKg9ybsAh.

 ### Data retention